We assist our clients to:

 - Develop performance targets for emission reduction or risk mitigation programs that are based on contemporary science

-- Report publicly on the performance of their climate related activities
+- Report publicly on the performance of their climate change related activities

-- Keep abreast of key changes occurring in the science of climate change and the policy and regulatory settings across Australia
+- Keep abreast of key changes occurring in the science of climate change, and the relevant policy and regulatory settings.